storeman-developers/harbour-storeman-installer/cache-docker-images_github-ci.md

 * Appears to be well maintained.
 * Appears to be a generic caching solution for Docker images.
 * Explicitly denotes the use case "pull images from Docker Hub"!
-* Works technically fine, but uses `docker save --output ~/.docker-images.tar` <All freshly pulled images by this Action job>, which results in `write /home/runner/.docker_temp_XYZ: no space left on device` even with teh malles SailfishOS Platform SDK images by Coderus.
+* Works technically fine, but uses `docker save --output ~/.docker-images.tar` <All freshly pulled images by this Action job>, which results in `write /home/runner/.docker_temp_XYZ: no space left on device` even with the smallest SailfishOS Platform SDK images by Coderus (ca. 1 GB, but these pull in a few additional layers).

 #### ● [Rootless Docker](https://github.com/marketplace/actions/rootless-docker) also by [ScribeMD](https://github.com/ScribeMD)
 * Its source code is [hosted at GitHub](https://github.com/ScribeMD/rootless-docker) and uses the MIT license.